 - Be prepared for interviews.
 Practice answering generic interview questions, do your research, know about the company that you are applying for and be prepared to get your message across (what you have to offer to the employer)

 - Don't get discouraged if you are not immediately successful.

-Use for your job search the most powerful job search engines on the Internet to date!
+Use the most powerful Country Job Search or Job Search in Country job search engine on the Internet to date!

 When a potential employer invite you for an interview, you need to prepare yourself to win at the interview and get the job you want.